jnicho02/uk-open3r/press-release.md

 Subtitle: The Open3R standard enables Local Authorities to publish details of their waste processing facilities.
 This tool generates the responses for them.

-Intro Paragraph: London, England - 28-Nov-2021 – Until now, there has been no common
+Intro Paragraph: London, England - 28-Nov-2021 – Until now, there has been no common dictionary to describe what waste can be recycled and where.
+There should be opportunities for Councils and organisations to work together to improve the waste journey, but without basic information they cannot move on.
+This standard will open up the future of waste.

 Customer Problems:
 - The response for a machine-readable technical format like Open3R needs to be codified correctly.
 This requires some technical knowledge.